Jo-Wilfried Tsonga: 2010: Davis Cup final

 Seeded eighth at the 2010 French Open, Tsonga defeated Daniel Brands, in five sets, Josselin Ouanna, and Thiemo de Bakker.
 Unfortunately, in the fourth round, Tsonga had to withdraw after losing the first set against Mikhail Youzhny, due to the progressive regional back pain from the previous round.
 Scans showed that Tsonga had sustained a right hip injury.
-In a tune-up event to Wimbledon, at the Boodles Challenge exhibition tournament, Tsonga had wins against Nikolay Davydenko and Philipp Kohlschreiber.

-The All England Club was Tsonga's next stop, and he was seeded tenth.
+At Wimbledon he was seeded tenth.
 He had tough wins over Robert Kendrick and Alexandr Dolgopolov, before easier victories over Tobias Kamke and Julien Benneteau.
 However, in the quarterfinals, he eventually fell to home favorite Andy Murray in four sets.
 Not long after his Wimbledon campaign, Jo suffered a heavy knee injury.
 It caused him to withdraw from all the US Open Series events, including the US Open.

 Tsonga made his return in October for his title defense at the 2010 Rakuten Japan Open Tennis Championships as the third seed, but rustiness was apparent, and he lost early to Jarkko Nieminen.
 Entering the 2010 Shanghai Rolex Masters 1000 as the 12th seed, Tsonga had wins over Feliciano López, Sam Querrey, and Florian Mayer, before losing in the quarterfinals in straight sets to eventual champion Andy Murray.
 He then entered the Kremlin Cup in Moscow, but lost against Viktor Troicki in the second round.
 A week later, Tsonga made a semifinal appearance at the Open Sud de France in Montpellier, but was beaten by Gaël Monfils for the first time.

 During the week in Montpellier, Tsonga re-aggravated his knee problem.
-He missed the Paris Masters, as well as the important French Davis Cup final against Serbia.
+He missed the Paris Masters, as well as the French Davis Cup final against Serbia.
 It was a tough end to the season for Tsonga, as he finished the season outside the top 10 for the first time in three years, compiled a 31–16 win–loss record (his worst tally since 2007), and failed to reach a single final during the season.